 Monitoring in this threshold region indicates levels are stable, with some declines in the area where new agriculture is established.
-Due to these hydrologic conditions, the MT was set to protect the water levels from declining significantly, while allowing beneficial land surface uses and using the storage capacity of this region.
+Due to these hydrologic conditions, the MT was set to protect the water levels from declining significantly, while allowing beneficial land surface uses (including domestic and agricultural uses) and using the storage capacity of this region.
 The MT for the this region was found by determining the region's total average saturated thickness for the primary storage area, and calculating 15 percent of that depth.
 This value was then set as the MT.